IllyaMoore/RustCalculator/README.md

 # Rust Calculator Project

 This project implements a calculator in Rust that performs arithmetic operations either from user input via the keyboard or from operations read from a file.
-The user can choose between two input modes: entering operations manually or reading them from the `operations.txt` file.
+The user can choose between two input modes: entering operations manually or reading them from the `exampes.txt` file.

 ## Features
 - Perform basic arithmetic operations (`+`, `-`, `*`, `/`).
 - Input operations manually via the keyboard.
-- Read and execute operations from a text file (`operations.txt`).
+- Read and execute operations from a text file (`exampes.txt`).
 - Handle invalid inputs and errors gracefully.

 ## Usage